icwells/gitpuller/README.md

-# gitpuller is a simple Go program to keep your git repositories upt to date.
+# gitpuller is a simple Go program to keep your git repositories up to date.

 Copyright 2019 by Shawn Rupp